swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 The given requirements are that we must have a way of expressing the frame of reference of time.
 This needs to be able to express a concept of now, and a concept of waking up after a given instant has passed.
 Instants must be able to be compared among each other but are specific to the clock they were obtained.
 Instants also must be able to be advanced by a given duration or a distance between two instants must be able to emit a duration.
 Durations must be comparable and also must have some intrinsic unit of time that can suffice for broad application.

-It is worth noting that any extensions to Foundation, Dispatch, or other frameworks beyond the Swift standard library and concurrency library are not within the scope of this proposal and are under the prevue of those teams.
-This may or may not include additional Clock adoptions, additional functions that take the new types and changes in deprecations.
-Any examples here are listed as illustrations of potential use cases and not to be considered as part of this proposal.

 ##### Clock

 The base protocol for defining a clock requires two primitives; a way to wake up after a given instant, and a way to produce a concept of now.
 Clocks can also be defined in terms of a potential resolution of access; some clocks may offer resolution at the nanosecond scale, other clocks may offer only microsecond scale.
 Any values of elapsed time may be considered to be 0 if they are below the minimum resolution.